In Bristol, toppling of slave trader’s statue a major moment

 Johnson’s spokesman, James Slack, said the prime minister viewed the statue-toppling in Bristol as “a criminal act” and said the police should “hold to account those responsible.”
 Home Secretary Priti Patel, Britain’s interior minister, said the toppling of Colston’s statue was “sheer vandalism” and “completely unacceptable.”

-But Bristol Mayor Marvin Rees said said it was a significant moment in the city’s history.
+But Bristol Mayor Marvin Rees said it was a significant moment in the city’s history.

 “I cannot condone criminal damage,” said Rees, who is the city’s first black mayor.
 “But also, as the descendant of Jamaicans who were enslaved at some point, and this man was a slaver, I won’t deny that the statue was an affront to me.”